 I stopped by the Tesco in Osterley last night to pick up a few groceries.
 As I walked in the car park, I remembered (as I always do when walking in the Osterley Tesco car park) “the slap” from a few years back.

 Quickly with force.
-Then walked away.
+Then quickly jogged away.
 I ran over to check on her.
 She was in weeping and in a state of shock.
 “He’s never done that before”, she said.
 “No, don’t call the police.
 I’m alright.”

 We talked for a bit and I encouraged her to leave him.
 Giving her my card, I asked her to call if she ever needed help.